 “Good night.”
 He smiled — and suddenly there seemed to be a pleasant significance in having been among the last to go, as if he had desired it all the time.
 “Good night, old sport. . . . good night.”

-OKAY BUT WE’VE ALL BEEN THERE ON THIS ONE, HAVEN’T WE?
-We have all of us, I think, attended a party thrown by someone we had a crush on—someone we wouldn’t have minded hanging out with, in a sexy way—and we stuck around a little bit longer than necessary to help them clean up, after which they smiled and bid us good night and we told ourselves the smile meant something.
+Now this one I can get behind.
+We have all of us, I think, attended a party (or some other similarly casual get-together) orchestrated by a person we had a crush on, then stuck around a little longer than necessary to help them clean up—after which they smiled and bid us good night and we told ourselves the smile meant something.

 #4: Nick is Running Out of Ways to Say “Radiant”